JShimonov/AskSummoner/README.md

 - [x] Allowed to search summoners
 - [x] Find all their ranks in solo/duo queue and flex queue
-- [x] find their most played champions based on mastery
+- [x] Find their most played champions based on mastery
 - [x] Display most recent match history
 - [x] Implement as Discord bot
+- [x] Differentiate the average of all KDA on a champion to most recent games of that champion KDA

 ## Problems that I ran into